Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

 It is clear that $\Sh_\fin(S_X)=\bigoplus_\ell\Sh_\ell(S_X)$ and $D_\fin(S_X)=\bigoplus_\ell D_\ell(S_X)$.
 The following lemma indicates that these categories contain the same data regardless of the choice of site.

-\begin{lemma}[finite coeffs equivalence] Consider $X$ and $S_X$ as in any case of \Definition{finite coeffs} and $\ell$ a prime. \begin{enumerate} \item $\Sh_\fin(S_X)$ (resp. $\Sh_\ell(S_X)$) is an abelian subcategory of $\Sh(S_X)$ closed under extension. $D_\fin(S_X)$ (resp. $D_\ell(S_X)$) is the full triangulated subcategory of $D(S_X)$ generated by objects of $\Sh_\fin(S_X)$ (resp. $\Sh_\ell(S_X)$) in degree $0$. \item Consider $u:S_X\to X_\et$ the morphism of sites defined by identity.
+\begin{lemma}[finite coeffs equivalence] Consider $X$ and $S_X$ as in any case of \Definition{finite coeffs} and $\ell$ a prime. \begin{enumerate} \item $\Sh_\fin(S_X)$ (resp. $\Sh_\ell(S_X)$) is an abelian subcategory of $\Sh(S_X)$ closed under extension and $D_\fin(S_X)$ (resp. $D_\ell(S_X)$) is the full triangulated subcategory of $D(S_X)$ generated by objects of $\Sh_\fin(S_X)$ (resp. $\Sh_\ell(S_X)$) viewed as complexes concentrated in degree $0$. \item Consider $u:S_X\to X_\et$ the morphism of sites defined by identity.
 Then its pullback $u^*$ defines exact equivalences of abelian and triangulated categories :

 which commute with the Yoneda functor from the category of finite ($\ell$-primary) étale $X$-groups. \end{enumerate} \end{lemma}